rhymeyang/Se/docs/308B/Chapter05.md

 The goal of availability management is to sustain IT service availability in support of organizational objectives and processes.
 The availability of IT systems is governed by

-- **Effective change management**
-  - When changes to systems and infrastructure are properly vetted through a change management process, changes are less likely to result in unanticipated downtime.
+- **Effective change management**<br/>When changes to systems and infrastructure are properly vetted through a change management process, changes are less likely to result in unanticipated downtime.
-- **Effective system testing**
-  - When changes to systems are made according to a set of formal requirements, review, and testing, the system is less likely to fail and become unavailable.
+- **Effective system testing**<br/>When changes to systems are made according to a set of formal requirements, review, and testing, the system is less likely to fail and become unavailable.
-- **Resilient architecture**
-  - When the overall architecture of an environment is designed from the beginning to be highly reliable, it will be more resilient and more tolerant of individual faults and component failures.
+- **Resilient architecture**<br/>When the overall architecture of an environment is designed from the beginning to be highly reliable, it will be more resilient and more tolerant of individual faults and component failures.
-- **Serviceable components**
-  - When the individual components of an environment can be effectively serviced by third-party service organizations, those components will be less likely to fail unexpectedly.
+- **Serviceable components**<br/>When the individual components of an environment can be effectively serviced by third-party service organizations, those components will be less likely to fail unexpectedly.

 > **NOTE**
 >